abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/MgB2_matplotlib_fs.png)

 Other tools such as |pyprocar| or |fermisurfer| can read data in the BXSF format as well.
-For a rather minimalistic matplotlib-based approach, use can also use the |abiview| script with the *fs* command:
+For a minimalistic matplotlib-based approach, use can also use the |abiview| script with the *fs* command:

 ```sh
 abiview.py fs MgB2_eph4isotc/flow_mgb2_phonons/w0/t0/outdata/out_GSR.nc